tanja-de-jong/Contract-Management/README.md

 # Contract-Management
-A web application for contract managemtn
+A web application for contract management